swilliams11/nginx-release/README.md

 * HTTPS is configured with a self-signed certificate.
 The certificate and key is located in the `mycerts` directory.

 * nginx is configured to have a static IP address of `10.244.5.2`
-* nginx is confirgured to have an upstream server (microgateway) with the IP `10.244.1.2:8000` View the `nginx_manifest.yml` file to see the nginx configuration.
+* nginx is configured to have an upstream server (microgateway) with the IP `10.244.1.2:8000` View the `nginx_manifest.yml` file to see the nginx configuration.